bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 But keep walking, would you!
 We don't want you here!"

+Another of the tavern-goers chipped in:
+"Yeah, you tell him, Fitz!"

 *I hereby relieve you of your right to existence, you racist ankle biter*, Adrex thought to himself, as the shouting became less and less audible.
 Now in a foul mood, Adrex starting walking faster.